cartesi/DevGuide/windows/README.md

    sudo apt install yarn
    ```

+### Installing Sunodo

+ > Sunodo is the recommended tool for building dApps on Cartesi.
+However, you may choose to skip this if you prefer to use the more primitive approach.

+1. Install WSL2 and the Ubuntu distro from Microsoft Store and install Sunodo with:

+    ```
+    npm install -g @sunodo/cli
+    ```

 ### Check for RISC-V support

 1. In the Windows terminal, launch Docker Desktop to start the engine and then run this command to check if your Docker supports the RISCV platform: